"""

 def _extract_images(response):

-page_has_images = response.xpath('//img')
+page_has_images = response.xpath("//img")

 if page_has_images:

-img_df = pd.DataFrame([x.attrib for x in response.xpath('//img')])
+img_df = pd.DataFrame([x.attrib for x in response.xpath("//img")])

-if 'src' in img_df:
+if "src" in img_df:

-img_df['src'] = [response.urljoin(url) for url in img_df['src']]
+for url in img_df["src"]

-img_df = img_df.apply(lambda col: col.fillna('').str.cat(sep='@@')).to_frame().T
+img_df = img_df.apply(lambda col: col.fillna("").str.cat(sep="@@")).to_frame().T

 img_df = img_df[img_df.columns.intersection(_IMG_ATTRS)]

-img_df = img_df.add_prefix('img_')
+img_df = img_df.add_prefix("img_")

-d = img_df.to_dict('records')[0]
+d = img_df.to_dict("records")[0]

 return d